Andrustn/Andrustn.github.io/Python/lyrics/README.md

 ## Methods and Results

-When it came to choosing a model we looked at 12 different models and split the data into a train and test set.
-The following graph shows how each of the models performed when trying to predict on the test set.
+We split the model into training and test data, then compared the accuracy of 12 different models to determine which we wanted to move forward with.

 ![ModelPerformance](Images/Model-Performance-Graph.JPG)

-The logistic regression model performed the best but we decided to use the random forest model.
-The reasoning behind this decision is that much of the interpretability associated with a logistic regression model is lost once you have more than two classes and it gets even worse once you have a lot of predictors, and although random forest models aren't particullary intrepretable they do allow us to look at which variables are the most important.
-Below is the list of words we found most important:
+The logistic regression model seemed to have the highes accuracy, but we chose the to move forward with a random forest model.
+We chose the random forest for the sake of interperability.
+Logistic regressions with multiple predictors get fairly hairy when trying to interpret coefficients, and although random forests may not be that much better in this aspect, we could more easily determine the importance of words.
+Below is the list of words we found most important for prediction:

 | Rank Of Importance  | Word |
 | ------------- | ------------- |